 Guest Post by Laura Moreland

-This year, early on, I called the mill but again they were too busy with other work, so I cancelled and ordered my now third choice option, just to have her all finished.
+This year, early on, I called the mill but again they were too busy with other work, so I canceled and ordered my now third choice option, just to have her all finished.

 In Ontario where our home is situated houses are often left unlocked, keys are left in cars, and the truth is that beyond the little solar panel there is nothing that is valuable, except to my own personal sentimentality.
 Thieves and teenagers don’t break into houses to get books and amateur artwork.